-The City of Huntington Woods hired Volar Consulting and Jade Strategies to create a Diversity, Equity, and Inclusion (DEI) Plan.
-The purpose of the DEI Plan is to help the City evaluate and create a plan to help Huntington Woods with its aspirations of attracting people of all ages, races and ethnicities, and backgrounds.
+At the beginning of the master planning update process, the City of Huntington Woods hired consultants, Volar Consulting and Jade Strategies, to create a Diversity, Equity, and Inclusion (DEI) Study to help the City evaluate and create a plan to help Huntington Woods with its aspirations to be more welcoming for people of all ages, races and ethnicities, and backgrounds.

-The consultants assessed the current state of Diversity, Equity, and Inclusion in Huntington Woods through engagement of City Commissioners, a community wide survey (which had 555 responses), and focus groups as well as one on one discussions.
+The consultants assessed the current and desired state of Diversity, Equity, and Inclusion in Huntington Woods through engagement of City Commissioners, a community wide survey (which had 555 responses), and focus groups as well as one on one discussions.